aleskucera/ALVE-3D/README.md

 - **other variables**: These are the variables that are defined directly in the `config.yaml` file or in the one of the `run` configuration files.
 These variables are used for determining, what should be run in the project.

-    1. **action**: This variable is used for determining, what should be run in the project.
+    1. **action**: This variable is used for determining, what action should be performed.
 The possible values are:
-        - `train`: This value is used for training of the model.
+        - `train`: This value is used for training of the model. (only when running `main.py`)
-        - `test`: This value is used for testing of the model.
+        - `test`: This value is used for testing of the model. (only when running `main.py`)
-        - *one of the demos*: This value is read when the `demo.py` is run.

     2. **node**: This variable is used for determining, what node is the project running on.
 The possible values
        are:
         - `master` (PC): This value is used for running the project on a local machine.